alphagov/govuk-developer-docs/source/manual/error-reporting.html.md

 parent: "/manual.html"
 layout: manual_layout
 section: Monitoring
-owner_slack: "@tijmen"
+owner_slack: "#2ndline"
-last_reviewed_on: 2017-09-25
+last_reviewed_on: 2017-09-27
-review_in: 2 weeks
+review_in: 6 months
 ---

 When exceptions occur in production environments we need to be notified.
-We currently use [Errbit][] for this but are in the process of migrating to [Sentry][].
+We use [Sentry][] for this.

-<https://sentry.io/govuk>

-## What is Sentry?

 Sentry is an open source error tracking tool.
 There's a company called [Sentry.io][] that provides the application as a SaaS product, which we're using.

+<https://sentry.io/govuk>

 ## Configuring Sentry